pratikpakhale/Node-Mongo-CRUD-App/README.md

 A simple Todo app built with React!

-## Live At [Not Working, Due to a package misfunctionality]
+## Live At

-The project is live at - https://node-mongo-users-database.netlify.app/ [Doesn't work]
+The project is live at - https://node-mongo-users-database.netlify.app/ [Not Working, Due to a package misfunctionality]

 ## Tutorial Link